defunctzombie/node-superstack/README.md

 ## References

-Thanks to [https://github.com/mattinsler/longjohn]() and [https://github.com/tlrobinson/long-stack-traces]() for the ideas and code.
+Thanks to [mattinsler/longjohn](https://github.com/mattinsler/longjohn) and [tlrobinson/long-stack-traces](https://github.com/tlrobinson/long-stack-traces) for the ideas and code.
 Longjohn code is MIT licensed.

+Also relevant a pdf on the initial idea of [long stack traces](http://nodejs.org/illuminati0.pdf) via an EventSource.

 ## License